Updated: 4 days ago

 Thailand is known for pristine beaches and numerous different islands in the Southern Province of Surat Thani.
 There are around 1,000 islands in total, but only about 50 of them are inhabited.
 If you are going to Thailand you must go and see the islands.
 I am here to give you the inside scoop on how you can get to the Southern islands in Thailand.

 If you are travelling internationally into Thailand it is very likely you will be landing in Bangkok at Suvarnabhumi Airport.
 I recommend you spend a few days adventuring in Bangkok and go to some of the attractions and famous markets.
 If you are interested in what you can do South East Asia backpackers have a two week destination with ideas on your trip possibilities.
-Budget Traveler

 The trip varies depending on where about you are going, but you can plan for the trip to take around 10-15 hours on bus and then a 3-5 hours on a ferry.
 I know I know that sounds like an awful trip, but trust me the views of the jungle on the way make it worth it; the last trek on the ferry when you are surrounded by beautiful blue are worth all the hassle.
 I like to choose the overnight bus the most as it helps pass the time, but if you don't mind long bus rides the view is spectacular in the jungle.

 I use lomprayah when travelling from Khao San road in Bangkok to the islands of Koh Samui, Koh Phangan, and Koh Tao.
 I find them to be reliable and the buses have air conditioning, toilet, and comfortable seats for sleeping.
 They have a nice system for if you have a lot of luggage (but there is a limit on how many).
 If you are travelling to the islands near Krabi town area like the Phi Phi islands, Phuket, Koh Yao Yai, or Koh Lanta to name a few, then Lomprayah will travel there.
 Lomprayah is one of the most popular and well-known bus and ferry transports from the mainland to the islands.
 Other well-known companies include Songserm and Raja.
 The price is very similar and you can plan for it to be 1,300-1,600 baht ( $40-$50) one way.
+Check out all your booking information through 12Go South East Asia for all the best deals and convenience.

 High End Traveler